 Is there a time limit for making a sepsis claim?

-You have up to 3 years from the date you became aware that you developed sepsis as a result of medical negligence to make a claim.
-Is it is advisable to seek legal advice as soon as possible, whilst the information and circumstances around the treatment is fresh to mind.
+You have up to three years from the date you became aware that you developed sepsis as a result of medical negligence to make a claim.
+Is it is advisable to seek legal advice as soon as possible, while the information and circumstances around the treatment is fresh to mind.

 You are able to make a claim on a child’s behalf at any time after the treatment has occurred, before the child reaches the age of 18.
 After the child has turned 18 they have until they are 21 to make a claim themselves.

 Can I make a sepsis claim on behalf of a loved one that has passed away?

 If you have experienced the loss of a loved one due to the misdiagnosis, or late diagnosis, of sepsis, you can make a claim for compensation within three years of the date of their death.
 Our specialist medical negligence lawyers will be able to assist you with:

 - Financial compensation to cover pain and suffering, funeral expenses and to cover future financial losses.